Car Won’t Start Power Steering Light On; Why?

 Steering is when you push or turn the wheel to make turns and move forward or backward.
 Most vehicles have an electric motor connected to the wheels and turn their sides.

 The power steering does all the work for you, so you don’t have to use all your strength to turn it.
-The power steering system helps make driving and navigating a vehicle so easy and smooth as they use hydraulic pressure of liquid or gas and hydraulic motors that help steer cars.
+The power steering system helps make driving and navigating a vehicle easy and smooth as it uses the hydraulic pressure of liquid or gas and hydraulic motors that help steer cars.

 The power steering light flashing or on is a warning that the system has lost some pressure which means you’re in danger of losing complete power steering.